ricerijoh/gps_app/README.md

     with least amount of processing.
 ## Python Flask script for routing and call functions from Python code base
 ## Store added gpx data in database?
+My idea here is that when the user adds files that they want to add to their route will the files be stored into a database using SQL.
+Think this is a good way to gather all the data from the user.
+My idea idea is to store the name, lon, lat and ele into it and then extract all of it to the backend when the user is done adding files.
+I think it can be a good way to have the data sorted and a good pratice to work with databases and SQL.
+When the actual alogorithm has done its job is the database flushed.
 ## HTML script